mperdeck/semantictypes/README.md

 Example
 =======

-Here is an example implementation of a Semantic type:
+Here is an example implementation of a Semantic type.
+Note that almost all the functionality is in the SemanticType base class.
+This implements Equals, IComparable, the == operator and more:

 ```csharp
 public class EmailAddress : SemanticType<string>